California disability benefit programs.

 Many of the regional education and non-profit agencies provide special education and related services to children with disabilities in environments including school, the home, public or private preschools or child care settings.
 Regional centers may also offer some assistance.

-Medical and dental services are generally available from government programs such as Medi-Cal.
+Medical and dental services are generally available from government programs such as Medi-Cal as well as free community clinics in California.
 This can provide low income disabled residents with the means to get their medical needs met, including prescription drugs and any other needed medications.
 While in some cases the patient will need to contribute towards paying their bills, in other cases all care is offered for free.
 Your local Department of Developmental Services office may be the best place to call for information and applications.

 A number of other assistance programs may be offered to the disabled in California.
 Some other resources may include Prenatal Diagnostic Evaluation, Therapy Services, Residential Services, Psychological, Counseling and Behavioral Services, and Equipment and Supplies.
 Never hesitate to ask about other resources.